Pandahasa/wagers-ios/guide.md

 1.1 Phase 1: Project Setup (iOS - Xcode)

-The foundation of the iOS application begins with the Xcode project configuration
+The foundation of the iOS application begins with the Xcode project configuration.

     Create Project: Launch Xcode and create a new project.